wangdicoder/tiny-ui/site/src/docs/component/progress/linear-gradient.md

 A package of `linear-gradient`.
 Pass a color array to set the `strokeColor`.

-> More linear gradient color preset, please visit [Awesome Gradient](https://wangdicoder.github.io/awesome-gradient/).
+> More linear gradient color presets, please visit [Awesome Gradient](https://wangdicoder.github.io/awesome-gradient/).

 <!--start-code-->